 Menu Function Basic configuration menu/list When you select a menu from the navigation bar, the menu of basic parameters is displayed first.
-In a sub-menu containing several pages, the menu containing the basic parameters is dis- played on the first page.
+In a sub-menu containing several pages, the menu containing the basic parameters is displayed on the first page.
 The menu contains either a list of all the configured entries or the basic settings for the function concerned.

-Sub-menu The New button is available in each menu in which a list of all NEW the configuration menu for creating a new list entry.
+Menu Function Sub-menu The New button is available in each menu in which a list of all NEW the configured entries is displayed.
+Click the button to display the configuration menu for creating a new list entry.
 Sub-menu Click this button to process the existing list entry.
-You go to the i configuration menu.
-Menu Click this tab to display extended configuration options. + ADVANCED SETTINGS
+You go to the configuration menu.
+H ADVANCED SETTINGS Click this tab to display extended configuration options.